What It Measures

 A positive NPV indicates that the project should be profitable, assuming that the estimated cash flows are reasonably accurate.
-A negative NPV indicates that the project will probably be unprofitable and therefore should be adjusted, if not abandoned altogether.
+A negative NPV, of course, indicates that the project will probably be unprofitable and therefore should be adjusted, if not abandoned altogether.

-For example, if Global Manufacturing Inc. is considering the acquisition of a new machine, its management will consider all the factors: initial purchase and installation costs; additional revenues generated by sales of the new machine's products, plus the taxes on these new revenues.
+Let’s say that Global Manufacturing Inc. is considering the acquisition of a new machine.
+First, its management would consider all the factors: Initial purchase and installation costs; additional revenues generated by sales of the new machine’s products; and the taxes on these new revenues.
 Having accounted for these factors in its calculations, the cash flows that Global Manufacturing projects will generate from the new machine are:

-In the example, Global Manufacturing's cost of capital is 9%.
-Using this figure to find the corresponding ratios on the present value table, the $100,000 investment cost and expected annual revenues during the five years in question, the NPV calculation looks like this:
+In our example, Global Manufacturing’s cost of capital is 9%.
+Using this figure to find the corresponding ratios in the present value table, the $100,000 investment cost, and expected annual revenues during the five years in question, the NPV calculation looks like this:

 |Year||Cash flow||Table factor (at 9%)||Present value|